 Life jackets or personal floatation devices are provided by the club, Discover Sailing Centre or boat owner you are crewing for.
 On a dinghy they must be worn at all times and on a keelboat whenever the conditions are appropriate.

 Most people who sail for the first time don’t know the bow (front) from the stern (back).
 Don’t worry if all the terminology seems daunting because if you are taking part in a Discover Sailing Experience or Discover Sailing Course there will be a qualified Instructor that can help you learn new skills at your own pace.

 If you are interested in developing your knowledge by reading about sailing everything you will initially need to know can be found on this website.
-There are also a range of books you can buy through the online shop.

 - Dress warmly and appropriately.
 Make sure you have your own hat, sunscreen, waterproof jacket, and non-slip, non-marking, closed-toe shoes.